Bellis Open Day, Mother’s Day Weekend, 13 – 14 May 2017

 Butterfly ginger, Hedychium greenii, 200mm pot;

-Caladium, three cultivars, 75mm tube;
+Caladium, one cultivar, 75mm tube;

 Cassava, Manihot esculenta Seed Savers landrace, 130mm pot;